deepzec/Bad-Pdf/README.md

 # Bad-Pdf

-Bad-PDF create malicious PDF to steal NTLM Hashes from windows machines, it utilize technique disclosed by checkpoint team to create the malicious PDF file.
+Bad-PDF create malicious PDF to steal NTLM Hashes from windows machines, it utilize vulnerability disclosed by checkpoint team to create the malicious PDF file.
 Bad-Pdf reads the NTLM hashes using Responder listener.

 This method work on all PDF versions and java scripts are not required for this attack.